Friso-Hollandic Wars: Campaign of 1399

-The siege of Staveren
+Siege of Staveren

 In the autumn of 1399 the Frisians began the siege of Staveren.
 There were sallies and stormings, but the Frisians could not take the city, and the Hollanders could not control the countryside.
 Albert of Bavaria tried several times to raise a force for another Frisian campaign, but his efforts came to nothing.
 This situation lasted until a six-year truce was negotiated, which went into effect on 16 October 1401.
 In the next years the war was mainly fought at sea again, but around Staveren the situation remained also very tense.

 In the interim the Hollanders had different concerns.
 On the domestic front the troubles between de Hoeks and Kabeljauws had erupted again, this particular part of those wars being called the Arkel War: William of Ostrevant fought John V, Lord of Arkel, the leader of the Kabeljauw party, who had been for years his father's main adviser, but had fallen from grace now.

 Furthermore, through their privateering activities, which apparently did not spare neutral powers, the Hollanders had come into conflict with the rich and very influential trade city of Hamburg, which confiscated a fleet of 52 Hollandic ships as a retaliatory measure in the autumn of 1399.
 Holland regarded this as a declaration of war, and the situation on the seas this resulted in, brought trade along the North Sea coast virtually to a standstill.
 In the spring of 1401 Hamburg fitted out a large fleet, apparently to take the war to the coasts of Holland.
 That it did not come to that was due to mediation by the Hanseatic cities of Lübeck, Thorn, and Stralsund, who negotiated a truce, which eventually led to a peace that went into effect in 1403, after arbitration by the Flemish city of Ghent.